 • Remote access software is available if you prefer to keep your files on your main device.

-Our favorite option for remote file access is cloud storage.
+Our favorite option to access files remotely is cloud storage.
 You can quickly and easily increase your storage space, there’s less risk of physical damage to the drives and you can test it for free with just a few clicks.

 However, if you prefer to be in control of your own data or you’re not a fan of monthly subscriptions, you can also create a NAS or use remote access software like TeamViewer.
 These let you keep your storage device at home and access it through your laptop or mobile devices.